loftwah/devops-refresher/resource-reference.md

 - Route tables: Connect subnets to where their traffic goes.
 Associate public subnets to a route table with default route to IGW; associate private subnets to a route table with default route to NAT.
 - VPC Endpoints (optional): Private links to AWS services (no internet/NAT).
 Common: ECR (api + dkr), SSM, CloudWatch Logs, S3.
 Reduces NAT costs and increases privacy.
 - NACLs (optional): Subnet firewalls.
 Default allow-all works for most setups; rely on Security Groups for filtering.

+DNS support and hostnames (why it matters)

+- enableDnsSupport: Lets instances/tasks use the Amazon-provided DNS resolver in your VPC to resolve names (public and private).
+Required for ECR pulls, CloudWatch Logs, SSM, etc.
+- enableDnsHostnames: Assigns DNS hostnames inside the VPC and enables Private DNS for endpoints and Route 53 private zones.
+Required for ECS service discovery and for VPC endpoints to replace public names transparently.
+- If either is off, name resolution can fail and ECS tasks may not pull images or ship logs.
+Always enable both on app VPCs.

 Minimum viable layout (2 AZs)